Home Learn What is Loan Against Securities in India: Meaning, Interest Rates & How to Apply

 What is a Loan Against Shares?

 A loan against shares is a type of loan where the borrower pledges their shares as collateral in exchange for money.
-The amount of the loan depends on the value of the pledged shares, and the lender may hold the shares as collateral until the borrower repays the loan.
+The amount of the secured loan on shares depends on the value of the pledged shares, and the lender may hold the shares as collateral until the borrower repays the loan.

 Compared to other types of securities, loans against shares may offer lower interest rates since shares are generally considered more liquid and less volatile than other types of securities.
 However, the maximum loan amount may also be lower since stocks can be subject to market fluctuations and may not hold their value over time.
+The eligibility for loan against securities is that the borrower must typically own the shares outright and have sufficient shares to pledge as collateral.

 How to Manage Your Loan Against Securities?